nyahehnagi/coding-challenge/coding-challenge9/README.md

+# coding-challenge10
+ Created new classes Boardlocation, Gameboard and Dice and added code to Player

+ BoardLocation keeps track of itself when given a dice roll and a gameboard

+ Gameboard is a list of locations - this is initialised by passing in a list of strings which in my code is sourced by a text file as I wanted to dabble with file handling

+ Player has been updated to now contain a private property for it's location and a new move function.

+ Tests for the new classes have been created in GameboardTest and BoardLocationTest

 # coding-challenge9
 Started out with this trying to use the factory pattern for the transactions.
 It didn't quite work and was starting to get fiddly.
 I thought if a bit fiddly then it was not the right pattern.
 So I went with an interface for a transaction and then implemented each of the transaction types from there.
 The gameledger is simply a list of ITransactions.
 I've added a function in gameledger to bring back the balance of player